It’s heartbreaking to stand by as someone you love struggles with addiction.

 - Tolerate abuse of any kind of you or anyone else

 These and other clear prohibitive factors must be made clear.
-You must remain consistent in your message.
+Remember when setting boundaries, you must remain consistent in your message.
 For example, simply say: “I love you, and want you to be healthy.
 If you choose to seek treatment for substance use, I’ll be here to support you.
 If you choose to keep abusing drugs or alcohol, I won’t accept the following behaviors….”

 Consequences for not following your rules should also be clearly communicated, and you must enforce them for the slightest infraction.
 Yes, you might be afraid of what will happen as a result, but you’re not in control of your loved one’s actions.